howsoai/platform-installation-examples/README.md

 In the _basic_ examples, this type of configuration will be demonstrated.
 It is recommended to start with this configuration before more complex arrangements.

 ### Considerations for Production Environments
 While the default configurations are suitable for a quick start and testing purposes, they are not intended for hardened, production-level deployments.
-Key aspects such as air-gapping, securing communication tunnels, appeasing OpenShift policies, and scaling will require additional configuration.
+Key aspects such as air-gapping (deploying to environments with no internet access), securing communication tunnels, adhering to OpenShift policies, and scaling will require additional configuration.

-Though not exhaustive, the included _advanced_, _airgap_ and _openshift_ examples will demonstrate how some of these configurations can be achieved.
+Though not exhaustive, the included, _airgap_ and _openshift_ examples will demonstrate how some of these configurations can be achieved.

 ### Secret management
 Creating secrets as a seperate step is a good Kubernetes practice.
 In the case of Helm installs, it takes the management of the secrets out of the Helm toolchain.
 This helps avoid problems where, for instance, argocd, using Helm template behind-the-scenes, both logs secrets, and makes often unintended changes to them.